evilgeniuslabs/evilgeniuslabs.github.io/_posts/2022-04-28-fibonacci64-goggles.md

   * Carefully align an Adafruit QT Py, Seeeduino XIAO, or another controller with an identical footprint with the pads on the back of the Fibonacci PCB.
 Solder the pads.
 1. Each WS2812C-2020 can theoretically draw 15mA at full brightness, solid white color.
 64 of them can theoretically draw 960mA.
 I suggest using [FastLED's power management](https://github.com/FastLED/FastLED/wiki/Power-notes#managing-power-in-fastled) to limit the maximum brightness to a reasonable amount, well under the maximum your power supply is rated for.
 I've found that 960mA is blindingly bright.
 1. Keep an eye on the temperature of the PCB and especially the connectors.
 High temperatures can reduce the life of the LEDs.
 When possible, ensure air can flow, either passively (ventilation) or actively (exhaust fan).

+### Acrylic Open Case Assembly Instructions

+1. Peel and remove any protective plastic and/or paper film from the acrylic.
+1. Insert M2x10mm Button Head Hex Screws into the holes in the matte side of the acrylic face plate.